 I’m a huge art aficionado, so to me, the Castle’s Picture Gallery is a must-see.
-Here, they display paintings of the famous collection of Emperor Rudolph II.
+Here, they display paintings from the famous collection of Emperor Rudolph II.
 Among over a hundred paintings are also works of Titian, Veronese, and Rubens.

 It’s just terrible: There are so many iconic landmarks in Prague you have to check off your list.
 And now I’m additionally introducing some off-the-beaten-path-treasures.